NeighborTechs

 What Is Low Voltage Cabling?

-Low voltage cabling refers to cables that carry less than 50 volts.
+Low voltage cabling refers to cables that carry less than 50 volts of electricity.
+Unlike high-voltage electrical wiring (which requires a licensed electrician), low voltage cabling can be installed by certified IT professionals and cabling technicians.
 This includes:

-• Coaxial — cable TV and some security systems
+• Coaxial — cable TV and some legacy security systems

-• Security cables — camera and access control systems
+• Security cables — camera, access control, and alarm systems

 Cat5e vs Cat6 vs Cat6a: Which Do You Need?

-• Cat5e — supports up to 1 Gbps.
-Adequate for basic office use but becoming outdated.
+• Cat5e — supports up to 1 Gbps at 100m.
+Adequate for basic office use but rapidly becoming outdated.
+If someone offers to install Cat5e in 2026, find a different contractor.

-• Cat6 — supports up to 10 Gbps at short distances (55m).
-Good for most businesses.
+• Cat6 — supports up to 10 Gbps at short distances (55m) and 1 Gbps at 100m.
+Good for most current business needs.

-• Cat6a — supports 10 Gbps at full 100m distance.
-Best for future-proofing and PoE devices.
+• Cat6a — supports 10 Gbps at the full 100m distance.
+Best for future-proofing, PoE+ devices like security cameras and WiFi access points, and any new installation.

 When Do You Need Fiber Optic?